ucsb-cs56/w20/_lab/proj02.md

 # A working version

-Here are working versions of the proj01 and proj02 code, so that you can see what the app is supposed to do when it is finished.
+Here are working versions of the staff's versions of the proj01 and proj02 code, so that you can see what the app is supposed to do when it is finished.
+(Note that these are closed-source.
+Sorry&mdash;you'll have to write your own code here.
+If you need help, though,reach out on Slack, or come to open lab hours.)

 | Project | Working Version |
 |-|-|